-2021-2022 was the first year of Dixons Broadgreen Academy, the school converted to an academy in December 2021, having previously been Broadgreen International School.
 At Dixons Broadgreen Academy our mission is to provide all students with a first-class education; one that opens every door in their adult life to maximise their life chances in the future.
-We are committed to empowering every individual so that they fulfil our mission of ensuring every student succeeded at University or real life alternative, thrived in a top job and lived their best life.
+The aim of the Pupil Premium is to identify and implement strategies that help to increase social mobility and reduce the attainment gap.
+We are committed to eradicating social and educational disadvantage, thus empowering every individual so that they fulfil our mission of ensuring every student succeeded at University or real life alternative, thrived in a top job and lived their best life.
 This is our ultimate objective for all students, including those from disadvantaged backgrounds.